FoxChrisRealTheGit/react-stylux-navigation/README.md

 # react-stylux

+**This project is part of the larger react-stylux library.**
+**Brand Blocks currently disabled**

 This is currently a very alpha stage project, documentation will be lack luster for a few weeks.
 Please stand by while testing occurs.
-It should also be noted that no items are responsive, and are only psuedo responsive to the extent that flex-wrap is responsive.

-Utilizing three simple component types, this project simplifies layout and front-end considerations for react projects.
-The three component types are: containers (subject to change), holders, and blocks.
-Containers (subject to change) define the horizonal space and act as a wrapper for all blocks.
-Holders then go inside of the container to define the space for the blocks.
-Holders can go inside of Holders to further define space.
-Each holder has a pre determinded child length and will render children placed into the holder.
+Responsive implementation is in its infancy and will continue to improve.
+There are currently three sizes, please see Responsive notes for more information.

 ## Getting Started